-From around July SLC to enclose the publications 'Childcare Grant and other support 2019 onwards for student parents in higher education 2019/20 and the forms 'Application for help with childcare costs for PT students' (PTCCG1) and 'Confirmation of childcare payments for PT students' (PTCCG2) to students who have indicated they will incur childcare costs.
-Around October Send a reminder letter to students.
-The letter will remind them 2019 they need to return the form 'Confirmation of childcare payments for PT students'.
-Around Send a 2nd reminder letter to students.
-The letter will remind them November 2019 they need to return the form 'Confirmation of childcare payments for PT students' or they will lose their Childcare Grant.

-Around November 2019 SFW will need to reassess students as appropriate.
-Around January 2020 Send a reminder letter to students.
-The letter will remind them they need to return the form 'Confirmation of childcare payments for PT students".
-Around February 2020 Send a 2nd reminder letter to students.
-The letter will remind them they need to return the form 'Confirmation of childcare payments for PT students' ' or they will lose their Childcare Grant.
-Around February 2020 SFW will need to reassess students as appropriate including childcare costs for the summer vacation.
-Around May 2020 (or August 2020 if receiving a Childcare Grant in the long vacation) Send a reminder letter to students.
+From around July 2020 onwards SLC to enclose the publications 'Childcare Grant and other support for student parents in higher education 2020/21 and the forms 'Application for help with childcare costs for PT students' (PTCCG1) and 'Confirmation of childcare payments for PT students' (PTCCG2) to students who have indicated they will incur childcare costs.
+Around October 2020 Send a reminder letter to students.
+The letter will remind them they need to return the form 'Confirmation of childcare payments for PT students'.
+Around November 2020 Send a 2nd reminder letter to students.
+The letter will remind them they need to return the form 'Confirmation of childcare payments for PT students' or they will lose their CCG.
+Around November 2020 SFW will need to reassess students as appropriate.
+Around January 2021 Send a reminder letter to students.
+The letter will remind them they need to return the form 'Confirmation of childcare payments for PT students'.
+Around February 2021 Send a 2nd reminder letter to students.
+The letter will remind them they need to return the form 'Confirmation of childcare payments for PT students' ' or they will lose their CCG.
+Around February 2021 SFW will need to reassess students as appropriate including childcare costs for the summer vacation.
+Around May 2021 (or August 2021 if receiving a Childcare Grant in the long vacation) Send a reminder letter to students.
 The letter will remind them that they need to return the form 'Confirmation of childcare payments for PT students'.
-Around July 2020 / September 2020 Obtain confirmation of childcare costs for term 3 and the summer vacation.
-Finalise assessments for 19/20 if a Childcare Grant was received.
+Around July 2021 / September 2021 Obtain confirmation of childcare costs for term 3 and the summer vacation.
+Finalise assessments for AY 20/21 if a CCG was received.